Evidence of common descent: Evidence from speciation

 Speciation is the evolutionary process by which new biological species arise.
 Biologists research species using different theoretical frameworks for what constitutes a species (see species problem and species complex) and there exists debate with regard to delineation.
 Nevertheless, much of the current research suggests that, "...speciation is a process of emerging genealogical distinctness, rather than a discontinuity affecting all genes simultaneously" and, in allopatry (the most common form of speciation), "reproductive isolation is a byproduct of evolutionary change in isolated populations, and thus can be considered an evolutionary accident".
 Speciation occurs as the result of the latter (allopatry); however, a variety of differing agents have been documented and are often defined and classified in various forms (e.g. peripatric, parapatric, sympatric, polyploidization, hybridization, etc.).
 Instances of speciation have been observed in both nature and the laboratory.
 A.-B Florin and A. Ödeen note that, "strong laboratory evidence for allopatric speciation is lacking..."; however, contrary to laboratory studies (focused specifically on models of allopatric speciation), "speciation most definitely occurs; [and] the vast amount of evidence from nature makes it unreasonable to argue otherwise".
 Coyne and Orr compiled a list of 19 laboratory experiments on Drosophila presenting examples of allopatric speciation by divergent selection concluding that, "reproductive isolation in allopatry can evolve as a byproduct of divergent selection".

 Research documenting speciation is abundant.
 Biologists have documented numerous examples of speciation in nature—with evolution having produced far more species than any observer would consider necessary.
 For example, there are well over 350,000 described species of beetles.
 Examples of speciation come from the observations of island biogeography and the process of adaptive radiation, both explained previously.
 Evidence of common descent can also be found through paleontological studies of speciation within geologic strata.
 The examples described below represent different modes of speciation and provide strong evidence for common descent.

-It is important to acknowledge that not all speciation research directly observes divergence from "start-to-finish".
+Not all speciation research directly observes divergence from "start-to-finish".
 This is by virtue of research delimitation and definition ambiguity, and occasionally leads research towards historical reconstructions.
 In light of this, examples abound, and the following are by no means exhaustive—comprising only a small fraction of the instances observed.
 Once again, take note of the established fact that, "...natural selection is a ubiquitous part of speciation...", and is the primary driver of speciation, so; hereinafter, examples of speciation will often interdepend and correspond with selection.